ryukau/VSTPlugins/README.md

 Packaged plugins are available at [Releases · ryukau/VSTPlugins](https://github.com/ryukau/VSTPlugins/releases).

+If you have something related to plugin development, but not a bug report, feel free to use [discussion](https://github.com/ryukau/VSTPlugins/discussions) in this repository.

 You can fund the development via [paypal.me/ryukau](https://www.paypal.com/paypalme/ryukau).
 Primary goal is to get ARM mac for macOS port.

 ## Build Instruction